Android 3DS SDK

 }

-The library will be fetched with its own dependencies as described in the POM file.
-These dependencies are described in Dependencies.
+The library will be fetched along with its dependencies as defined in the POM file.
+These dependencies are listed in Dependencies.

 Update the SDK

-Occasionally, new releases of the Ravelin 3DS SDK may be published.
-Such updates may introduce breaking changes.
-It is recommended to check the release notes section in this guide for additional information about the changes in each release.
+New versions of the Ravelin 3DS SDK may be released from time to time, and some updates may introduce breaking changes.
+We recommend reviewing the Release Notes section in this guide for details on the changes included in each release.

 Set an environment